kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

 **Finding:**

-Deleting the K8s Node where stream leader NATS Pod was deployed resulted in the JetStream stream to be unavailable as there was only one replica of the stream.
-NATS stopped accepting any new events for that steam and event-publisher-proxy was failing to publish any event to NATS.
-The system started to work again as soon as the crashed NATS Pod was deployed on another Node and stream became available again.
+Deleting the Kubernetes Node in which the stream leader NATS Pod was deployed resulted in the JetStream stream to be unavailable because there was only one replica of the stream.
+NATS stopped accepting any new events for that stream and event-publisher-proxy was failing to publish any event to NATS.
+The system started to work again as soon as the crashed NATS Pod was deployed on another Node and the stream became available again.
 Therefore, a single stream replica is not enough to cater a situation of single-node failure.

 ---

-## Test Scenario 3: NATS Pod (JetStream Stream Leader) deleted during test
+## Test Scenario 3: NATS Pod (JetStream stream leader) deleted during test

-In this test scenario, the NATS Stream Leader Pod (i.e. `eventing-nats-1`) was deleted.
-In previous test scenarios, the K8s Node was deleted, but in this test only the NATS Pod was deleted in order to check the behavour when JetStream Stream Leader is down.
+In this test scenario, the NATS Stream Leader Pod (`eventing-nats-1`) was deleted.
+In previous test scenarios, the Kubernetes Node was deleted.
+But in this test, only the NATS Pod was deleted to check the behaviour when the JetStream stream leader is down.

-> **NOTE:** The pod `eventing-nats-1` was deleted after 3 minutes of test execution.
+> **NOTE:** The Pod `eventing-nats-1` was deleted after three minutes of test execution.
 ```
 kubectl delete po -n kyma-system eventing-nats-1
 ```